 Chobe Safari Lodges

-We have three luxury African safari tent camps on offer at Chobe.
+There are a number of luxury African safari lodges and tented camps on offer at Chobe.

-Click on the links below to view the camps and make a booking enquiry:
+Click on the links below to view the camps and lodges and make a booking enquiry:

 Ghoha Hills Savute Lodge